HIRE LOGO DESIGNER

 Michael Bierut, who designed the logo for Hillary Clinton’s 2016 presidential campaign, said: “Logos work the same way as religious symbols.
-There’s nothing inherent in shapes but it’s what these shapes represent in the minds of the people who are looking at them.”
+There’s nothing inherent in shapes, but it’s what these shapes represent in the minds of the people who are looking at them.”

 1. Recognition

-Now let’s see how it works in real life.
-What do you think of when you hear the word Adidas?
+Now, let’s see how it works in real life.
+What do you think when you hear the word Adidas?
 Do you think of three black stripes on white sneakers?
 Or imagine a celebrity athlete running in these sneakers or jumping to score a winning point?
+Maybe you think of a storefront with many different Adidas sneakers for sale.
+Whichever way it works for you, your associations with a brand are visual.

 2. Competitiveness